Sharkaw/bujoapp/README.md

 # bujoapp

 A group fullstack project for learning and showcasing skills.

 # Credits

-Petri Tolonen
+Suvi Lindholm (Sharkaw)